Motor Burnout Insurance

 * Quotes sourced from providers on 23 May 2016.

+Note that the above quotes only cover motor burnout with your contents insurance policy.
+This means that some fixed items, like air conditioners won't be covered.
+If you want to make sure you're covered for all your items, it could be a better option to get a combined home and contents insurance policy and add motor burnout cover on top of that.
 There are many options with these quotes, such as discounts for buying online, discounts for combining home and contents, and multi-policy discounts for including other kinds of insurance into the one bundle.
 Levels of discount vary so you may need to do some more investigation until you find what you’re happy with.

 Is motor burnout insurance worth it?